 Cisterns are partially or fully buried tanks with a secure cover and a discharge pump; they provide considerably more storage than barrels, as well as pressurized distribution.
 They are less susceptible to cracking induced by expansion of freezing water when buried below grade.
 Cisterns can collect water from multiple downspouts or even multiple roofs, and then distribute this water wherever it needs to go via an electric pump.
 Property owners may use one large tank or multiple tanks in series.
 Either way, direct the overflow for the systems to a dry well or other infiltration mechanism so that if the cistern is full, excess roof runoff is infiltrated, and not discharged to the stormwater treatment system.
 Some cisterns are designed to continuously discharge water into infiltration units at very slow rates, so that the tank slowly empties after a storm, providing more storage for the next storm.
 The cisterns must also be designed to dewater in 72 hours or less.

+Setback Requirements

+Stormwater Control Measures (SCMs) and other components of the Stormwater Management System must be setback from wetlands, building foundations, and other features in accordance with 310 CMR 10.05(6)(q).
+SCMs must also include vertical separation between certain features, such as the depth to seasonally high groundwater.
+Refer to Section 2.5 of the Stormwater Handbook for horizontal setback and vertical separation distance requirements.
+Horizontal setbacks also include maintenance access requirements around the perimeter of certain SCMs.

-Design
+Design Considerations

 Because of the low pressure of the discharge, rain barrels are most effectively used with a drip irrigation system.
 Secure rain barrels against disturbance by children or animals.
 Seal any openings with mosquito netting.
 If present, place the cistern’s continuous discharge outlet so that the tank does not empty completely.
 This ensures water availability at all times, and provides some storage capacity for every storm.
 A diverter at the cistern inlet can redirect